-Another batch of strike action is set to disrupt the DLR from tomorrow, with the four-day walkout also coinciding with the London Marathon.
+Another batch of strike action is set to disrupt the DLR later this month, with the four-day walkout also coinciding with the London Marathon.

 So here’s what you need to know about what’s likely to be affected and when.

 Read more: A four-day DLR strike will go ahead – clashing with the London Marathon

 A walkout has been called by the RMT for KeolisAmey Docklands members from 4am on Friday 20 April to 4am on Tuesday 24 April.

 What’s the strike about?